-In February 2006, ISBE also commissioned Norman Webb to conduct an independent alignment study of the PSAE Reading, Mathematics, and Science components to the Illinois Learning Standards (see Webb 2006a, 2006b, and 2006c).
+As part of its ongoing efforts to evaluate the alignment of the Illinois Learning Standards with the PSAE, in February 2006, ISBE also commissioned Norman Webb to conduct an independent alignment study of the PSAE Reading, Mathematics, and Science components to the Illinois Learning Standards (see Webb 2006a, 2006b, and 2006c).

-Based on all reviews of the alignment between the PSAE components and the Illinois Learning Standards, ISBE concluded that although a few weaknesses are noted, overall the PSAE does a fairly good job at covering the Illinois Learning Standards in reading, mathematics, and science.
+Reviews conducted to date of the alignment between the PSAE components and the Illinois Learning Standards support ISBE's conclusion that although a few weaknesses exist, overall the PSAE adequately covers the Illinois Learning Standards in reading, writing, mathematics, and science.

-Additional Validity Evidence for the ACT and WorkKeys as Part of the PSAE
+Additional Validity Evidence ACT and WorkKeys as Part of the PSAE